Is Jewish aliyah back to Israel something that Christians should encourage and support, in fulfillment of Jeremiah 16:14-16?

 The thirteenth paragraph of that historic document begins, "THE STATE OF ISRAEL will be open for Jewish immigration and for the Ingathering of the Exiles...."
 Regardless of what the Bible says, then, this is an open invitation to Jews and scattered Israelites, from the other tribes, to move to Israel.
 Furthermore, as far as I know, people of Israeli descent, whether Jewish or otherwise, are free to become citizens of Israel, regardless of where they are born (although Jews who openly proclaim Yeshua/Jesus as Messiah may have a problem being granted citizenship).

 Pertaining to Ezra International (E.I.), specifically, I assume that this organization's name is taken from the book of Ezra, which includes an account of the thousands of Jews, Benjamites, and Levites who returned to Jerusalem after having been exiled to Babylon.
 Their website states that their mission is to "rescue Jewish people in the former Soviet Union from danger and poverty, saving them from violent situations and providing humanitarian aid" and also to "help them return to Israel to make aliyah in fulfillment of Bible prophecy (Jeremiah 16:14-16).
 We restore their hope and their quality of life by giving them a new start in their homeland of Israel."
-Of course, most of those exiled to Russia, and to other places, are from the ten or eleven lost tribes, not from Judah (that is, Jews).

 14"However, the days are coming," declares the LORD, "when men will no longer say, 'As surely as the LORD lives, who brought the Israelites up out of Egypt,' 15but they will say, 'As surely as the LORD lives, who brought the Israelites up out of the land of the north and out of all the countries where he had banished them.'
 For I will restore them to the land I gave their forefathers.
 16"But now I will send for many fishermen," declares the LORD, "and they will catch them.
 After that I will send for many hunters, and they will hunt them down on every mountain and hill and from the crevices of the rocks.
 (Jeremiah 16:14-16)Actually, verse 14 is referring to the Israelites brought, by Moses, out of ancient Egypt, not present-day Israelites being brought into their homeland.
 Specifically, though, I want to focus on verse 16.
-Without reading the context of the entire chapter, it sounds like God will be sending people (such as Christians who love the Israeli people), figuratively known as "fishermen" and "hunters," to "catch" these Israelites.
+Without reading the context of the entire chapter, it sounds like God will be sending people (such as Christians who love the Israeli people), figuratively known as "fishermen" and "hunters," to help "catch" these Israelites.
 Then the assumption is made that those who are "caught" will be taken back to their land of Israel, where they will be allowed to thrive and prosper.

 I see either one of two possibilities, concerning Ezra International (E.I.):

 17My eyes are on all their [Israel's] ways; they are not hidden from me, nor is their sin concealed from my eyes.
 18I will repay them double for their wickedness and their sin, because they have defiled my land with the lifeless forms of their vile images and have filled my inheritance with their detestable idols.
-(Jeremiah 16:17,18)Here are even harsher passages showing that God is capable of being extremely angry with His people, Israel, and destroying many of them or ordering the destruction, by others, of those in Jerusalem who had not grieved and lamented over the detestable idolatry that had been taking place:
+(Jeremiah 16:17,18)Here are even harsher passages showing that God is capable of being extremely angry with His chosen people, Israel, and destroying many of them or ordering the destruction, by others, of those in Jerusalem who had not grieved and lamented over the detestable idolatry that had been taking place:

 Therefore the LORD's anger burns against his people; his hand is raised and he strikes them down.
 The mountains shake, and the dead bodies are like refuse in the streets.
 Yet for all this, his anger is not turned away, his hand is still upraised.
 (Isaiah 5:25)Look at a prophetic passage showing how God will bring Gog and his mighty army, from the far north, against His people, Israel: